 The data provided in each of the tables relate to possession claims issued and claims leading to an orders being made in the county courts in England and Wales.

-Claims Issued: A claimant begins an action for an order for possession of property by issuing a claim in a county court.
+Claims Issued: A possession claim is created when a claimant begins a legal action for an order for possession of property by making a claim that is then issued in a county court.